AstarNetwork/growth-program/README.md

 ## Expectations
 * Foster and grow a strong community in your respective region.
-* Be transparent about your contributions and tasks (add tasks to notion / github).
+* Be transparent about your contributions and tasks (add tasks to Notion / Github).
 * Translation of articles into your native language.
 * Organisation of meetups for the local community (once Covid settles down).
 * Attend events and conferences on behalf of the team.